The Role of Primer: Why It's Vital for Painting Projects

 Primer Covers Up Flaws and Imperfections

-Primer is essential for painting projects because it helps create an even base layer and covers up any flaws or imperfections in the surface.
+Primer is essential because it creates an even base layer and helps disguise many minor flaws or inconsistencies in the surface.

 Fills in Cracks and Crevices